Raise!: Critical reception

 The Philadelphia Inquirer gave a 3/5 star rating, stating "And while there are no surprises here, the group offers another session of class music, fortified by strong melodies and appealing lyrics.
 The skilled blend of classic funk and mainstream values guarantees wide acceptance for this release.
 The groups shifts nicely from mellow ballads such as 'My Love' to upbeat material such as 'Let's Groove'."
 With a 7/10 rating Fred Dellar of Smash Hits found that "White's production is impeccable; the vocals float and flare, the horns urge you onto the dance-floor and the rhythms make you stay there".
 Hugh Wyatt of the New York Daily News described the LP as "a real gem".
 With a 4/5 stars rating Ken Tucker of Rolling Stone said "With each new album, Earth, Wind and Fire remain relatively true to their original sound: elaborate, neatly orchestral funk, influenced equally by American and African sources.
 But the band also keeps its ear to the radio.
 Accordingly, Raise! reflects the current wave of street-gritty black pop, from Lakeside to Rick James.
 Most of the tracks crank up the bass and feature rattling percussion that scrapes against the beat."
 Tucker added "On Raise!, White’s romanticism is slinkier, more seductive."
 With a four out of five stars rating Alan Coulthard of Record Mirror found that Raise! "sizzles from start to finish".
 People exclaimed EW&F's "New Age songs are ingenious sonic tapestries that blend tribal chants, zesty horns, brilliantly varied percussion, funky-flavored guitar rhythms and 2001-ish synthesizer sounds.
 Here an instrumental called Kalimba Tree melds into the LP's best cut, You Are a Winner, which has White's lead vocals bobbing and weaving with Philip Bailey's.
 The lyrics are mostly power-of-positive-thinking messages that might thrill Norman Vincent Peale but are no match for the music’s complexity."

 Richard Williams of The Times wrote "Paring away the overachievement of Faces, EW&F return to something like their best form".

 Variety noted that "breathtaking production and a perscussive, non stop fusion of funk and rock power light up the entire album".
 Barney Hoskyns of NME said "Raise! is a thundering collection of the best noises around, urgent, controlled and meticulously glossy.
 Horns pump and spurt in golden ecstasy, percussion stamps and cracks through the usual mass of nibbling guitars and synthesizers, and White's voice is as strong and soaring as ever".
 The Village Voices Robert Christgau proclaimed EWF "turn their sparkling harmonies and powerful groove into a pure, contentless display of virtuosity".
-As well J.D.
-Considine of the Baltimore Sun wrote "Raise! puts Earth, Wind & Fire back on the rock and roll road".
+J.D.
+Considine of the Baltimore Sun wrote, "Raise! puts Earth, Wind & Fire back on the rock and roll road".

 Mitchell Feldman of the Atlanta Journal Constitution placed Raise! upon his own list of 1981's best albums.

 Music critic Nelson George also placed Raise! in his ballot for the 1981 Village Voice Pazz and Jop poll.